fedidat/HexoSite/source/_posts/453-better-analytics.md

 ### 2. Reliability

 Many people - including myself - use ad blockers, and rightfully so.
 But private analytics usually do not track you for any malicious purpose, and only benefit the users, as site owners will use the information to give users a better service.
 Ad blocking tools know this and blocking lists will often give private analytics a pass, making it more likely for owners to understand their users.
+Note that your mileage will vary, as uBlock Origin seems to block Piwik.

 ### 3. Security